bojack-horseman/taskbasic/README.md

 # taskbasic
-Basic layout of static web-page with an image, sample text and nav-ber using gridbox css.
+Basic layout of static web-page with an image, sample text and nav-bar using gridbox css.